eikek/docspell/website/site/content/docs/webapp/metadata.md

-While folders are *not* taken into account when processing documents, they can be specified with the upload request or a [source url](uploading#anonymous-upload) to have them automatically set when they arrive.
+While folders are *not* taken into account when processing documents, they can be specified with the upload request or a [source url](@/docs/webapp/uploading.md#anonymous-upload) to have them automatically set when files arrive.

 # Document Language